-The detailed plan and review of how this funding was allocated can be found here.
+The detailed plan and review of how this funding was allocated can be found below.

 The document below details some of the impact of this spending:

-Whilst there has been some positive impact of the 2016-2017 plan, the progress and outcomes for these pupils from their starting points is one of the main focuses for the academy.
-The correct systems, processes and initiatives have now been put in place and need time to embed and show their full impact on pupils progress at both Key Stages.
+Whilst there has been some positive impact of the 2019-2020 plan, the progress and outcomes for these pupils from their starting points is one of the main focuses for the academy.
+The correct systems, processes and initiatives have now been put in place and time is now needed to embed and show their full impact on pupil’s progress at both Key Stages.

 - Quality teaching for all: Teaching at St Philip Howard is good and we focus all our CPD activities on professional development to ensure students continue to benefit from this feature of our school.